-In 2014, the Board met five times and the independent directors met twice.
+In 2015, the Board met five times.
 Each member of the Board of Directors attended at least 75% of the meetings of the Board and the Board committees on which the director served.
 HSNi has no policy with respect to director attendance at Annual Meetings; however, Board members have historically attended the Annual Meetings of Shareholders in person.
-Last year, eight directors attended the Annual Meeting of Shareholders.
+Last year, nine directors attended the Annual Meeting of Shareholders.